 With an on-going programme of recordings, videos and live broadcasts, VOCES8 is heard regularly on albums, international television and radio, as well as maintaining a vibrant web performance presence.
-The ensemble is a Decca Classics artist and alongside releases on its own label, VOCES8 Records, has released acclaimed recordings that have all reached the top of the classical charts.
-Their latest release is ‘Enchanted Isle’, released in January 2019.
-This season sees planned releases with Decca Classics as well as a series of 4 EP releases joining together into an album called ‘After Silence’ on the group’s Composer-in-Residence, and Jim Clements as Arranger-in-Residence.
-The ensemble has premiered commissions from Jonathan Dove, Roxanna Panufnik, Alexander Levine, Alec Roth, Ben Parry, Ola Gjeilo, Philip Stopford, Graham Lack, Thomas Hewitt Jones and Owain Park.
+The ensemble is a Decca Classics artist and alongside releases on its own label, VOCES8 Records, has released acclaimed recordings that have all reached the top of the classical charts; a major new album with Decca Classics is planned for release in 2021.

+VOCES8 is proud to have Roxanna Panufnik as the group’s Composer-in-Residence, and Jim Clements as Arranger-in-Residence.
+The ensemble has premiered commissions from Jonathan Dove, Roxanna Panufnik, Alexander Levine, Alexia Sloane, Alec Roth, Ben Parry, Ola Gjeilo, Mårten Jansson, Philip Stopford, Graham Lack, Thomas Hewitt Jones and Owain Park.
 As ambassadors for Edition Peters the ensemble publishes educational material including the ‘VOCES8 Method’.
 Developed by Paul Smith, co-founder of VOCES8, this renowned and unique teaching tool is available in four languages and adopts music to enhance development in numeracy, literacy and linguistics.
 Also available are two anthologies of its arrangements, and an ever-expanding ‘VOCES8 Singles’ range.